mohsinsheikhani/DocInsight/README.md

 **DocInsight** is a fully serverless, MLOps-enabled document intelligence system built on AWS.
 It automates the lifecycle of unstructured document processing: from extraction and semantic understanding to natural language querying and AI-generated answers.

-> This project is a serverless MLOps pipeline for AI-driven document processing, automating text extraction, refinement, and analysis.
-It leverages AWS Textract, SageMaker, OpenSearch, and Bedrock, orchestrated via Step Functions, and deployed using AWS CDK.
+> This project implements a serverless MLOps pipeline for AI-driven document processing, automating text extraction, embedding generation, and natural language querying.
+It leverages AWS Textract, SageMaker, OpenSearch, Bedrock, EventBridge, Step Functions, and deployed using AWS CDK.

 ---

 ## Architecture

 ![MLOps-diagram](https://github.com/user-attachments/assets/0cc2f544-8380-4399-a1a4-991ca819f1e3)

 | Component                        | Role                                       |
 | -------------------------------- | ------------------------------------------ |